Canop/safecloset/README.md

 - multi-line values
 - help page with all keyboard shortcuts
-- copy-paste (not sure it's a good idea to allow copying from safecloset)
+- copy-paste (not yet sure it's a good idea to allow copying from safecloset, though)
 - mouse selection

 # Implementation details